Human Body Organ Systems

 VA Equivalent for rating – The Skin

 The skeletal system supports and protects the body’s internal organs.
-The ribs protect our abdominal organs, some of the most vulnerable to injury and most dangerous to our well being when injured.
+The ribs protect the abdominal organs, which are both vulnerable to injury and dangerous to our well being when injured.
 The skull protects our brain which controls all functions of our bodies and minds.
 The skeleton provides the framework and shape to our bodies.
 It also connects to our major muscles to allow movement.
 Bones store minerals such as calcium and create blood cells in the soft bone tissue called marrow.
-Bones can break easily when not provided with enough calcium and are subject to such diseases as arthritis; cancers; scoliosis; osteoporosis, gout; bursitis; fractures and breaks; and amputations.
+Bones can break easily without enough calcium and are subject to such diseases as arthritis; cancers; scoliosis; osteoporosis, gout; bursitis; fractures and breaks; and amputations.

 - Cardiac muscles are found in the heart and power the actions that maintain blood flow through our body;